k8ssandra/k8ssandra/docs/content/en/release-notes/_index.md

 Also deployed is Stargate, an open source data gateway that lets you interact programmatically with your Kubernetes-hosted Cassandra resources via a well-defined API.

 {{% alert title="Note" color="success" %}}
 **K8ssandra 1.3.0** implements a number of changes, enhancements, and bug fixes.
-This Release Notes topic lists a subset of the key updates.
-For the complete list, see the [CHANGELOG](https://github.com/k8ssandra/k8ssandra/blob/main/CHANGELOG-1.3.md).
+This topic summarizes the key revisions in 1.3.0, and provides links to the associated issues in our GitHub repo.

 **Reminder**: We've migrated the cass-operator GitHub repo from https://github.com/datastax/cass-operator to https://github.com/k8ssandra/cass-operator.
 Refer to the new repo for the latest Cass Operator developments.
 {{% /alert %}}